 In the interests of maintaining good working relations the employee is encouraged to first discuss any grievance with the Chairman of the Council, with a view to resolving the matter informally if appropriate.
+If the issue is regarding the Chairman, then the employee is encouraged to discuss any grievance with the Vice-Chairman or a nominated councillor (councillor to be nominated at the Annual Meeting).
 If the employee feels that this is not appropriate or they wish to pursue a formal grievance they should follow the procedure detailed below.